 Sleep apnea is one of a few sleep disorders that affect millions of people on a nightly basis and can be so severe that it becomes life-threatening in more ways than one.
-Not getting restful sleep every night can cause a number of symptoms or changes in behaviour that can affect your performance at work, at home, and the drive in between.
+Not getting restful sleep every night can cause a number of symptoms or changes in behavior that can affect your performance at work, at home, and on the road.

-You need to be at your best when you are behind the wheel of a car and if you are not getting restful sleep then you are not at your best.
-Sleep deprivation is as bad or worse as drinking and driving.
-The only difference is that driving while sleep deprived is not illegal, yet.
+You need to be at your best when you are behind the wheel of a car, and if you are not getting restful sleep then you are not at your best.
+Sleep deprivation is as bad or worse than drinking and driving.
+The only difference is that driving while sleep-deprived is not illegal, yet.
 There have been some people who have been diagnosed with sleep apnea who have had their licenses taken away by the DMV because they pose a risk to themselves and others.

 How To Tell If You Have Sleep Apnea

-Ask your partner if they have noticed any loud snoring, snorting or gasping for breath when you are sleep.
+Ask your partner if they have noticed any loud snoring, snorting, or gasping for breath when you are sleeping.
 You could also record yourself during the night to gain a better understanding of your sleep habits.
 If you suspect something is wrong, talk to your doctor about it.

 What Will Your Doctor Do?

 Your doctor can order a sleep study where you go to a special clinic and get hooked up to monitors which record your breathing and blood oxygen levels while you sleep.
-Your doctor will diagnose is you have sleep apnea and if so, what type you have; obstructive, central or mixed/complex sleep aponea.
+Your doctor will diagnose if you have sleep apnea and if so, what type you have; obstructive, central or mixed/complex sleep apnea.

 What Is The Treatment For Sleep Apnea?